 Step 3–Understand work preferences: Cybersecurity professionals also have unique work traits.
 These traits, or work preferences, make them the perfect candidates to tackle the daily challenges from threat actors around the globe; but they can also separate them from the rest of your organization.
 Recognizing these work preferences is critical to developing cyber talent management strategies.

-For example, organizations can capitalize on employees’ problem-solving skills by allowing them to be a part of strategy, offense, and defense and by fostering a culture that encourages every level of employee to suggest solutions.
+For example, organizations can capitalize on employees’ problem-solving skills by allowing them to be a part of the strategy, offense, and defense and by fostering a culture that encourages every level of employee to suggest solutions.
 Companies can also reward employees for forward thinking, provide them with constantly changing tasks with different levels of difficulty, and present opportunities to work with emerging technologies.

 Cybersecurity is not just about having the right technology in place; it is also about having the right people and the right mindset.
 By understanding the unique characteristics of cybersecurity professionals and adapting workforce development, organizations can do a better job of attracting and retaining the people that can keep them protected.